kdeldycke/awesome-engineering-team-management/README.md

 * [Strong Opinions, Weakly Held — a framework for thinking](https://medium.com/@ameet/strong-opinions-weakly-held-a-framework-for-thinking-6530d417e364) - `“Allow your intuition to guide you to a conclusion, no matter how imperfect — this is the ‘strong opinion’ part.
 Then –and this is the ‘weakly held’ part– prove yourself wrong.`
 * [Hanlon's_razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor): `Never attribute to malice that which is adequately explained by stupidity.` - My favorite flavor of [Occam's Razor](https://en.wikipedia.org/wiki/Occam%27s_razor), critical in defusing paranoia in a highly political setting.
 * `People make bad choices if they’re mad or scared or stressed.` - [Disney’s Frozen](https://i.pinimg.com/originals/b5/17/97/b5179700050b96f91f63e086e053b5ee.jpg).
+* `People who excel at software design become convinced that they have a unique ability to understand any kind of system at all, from first principles, without prior training, thanks to their superior powers of analysis.
+Success in the artificially constructed world of software design promotes a dangerous confidence.` - A reminder of the needs of humility and recognition of limits in our industry, [from a panel on the Moral Economy of Tech](https://idlewords.com/talks/sase_panel.htm).

 ## Team Dynamics